AC Maintenance

 ✅ Key Takeaways

-• Darwin’s wet season demands special AC care
+• Darwin’s wet season demands proactive AC care.

-• Dirty filters and coils cause mould, rust, and bad smells
+• Dirty filters cause mould, rust, and bad smells.

 Darwin’s wet season doesn’t muck around.
-But with the right prep, your aircon will breeze through the humidity without a hitch.
+But with the right prep, your aircon will breeze through the humidity.

 FAQs